MGASALUCAS/emai-pracs-2025/04_reinforcement_learning/README.md

 # Phase 4: Reinforcement Learning - Learning Through Interaction

-> **"Reinforcement learning is like learning to ride a bicycle - you learn through trial and error, getting better with each attempt."** - Inspired by Terence Tao's approach to problem-solving
+> **"Reinforcement learning is like learning to ride a bicycle - you learn through trial and error, getting better with each attempt."**

-## 🎯 Learning Objectives
+## Learning Objectives

 By the end of this phase, you will:
 - Understand the fundamental concepts of reinforcement learning